I-4-2-20.Evidentiary Documents (Exhibits)

 2. Paper Case

-When a paper case is involved, the CRA will place exhibits into the record in the order in which they were admitted by the ALJ or AC.
+When a paper case is involved, the CRA will place exhibits into the record in the order in which the ALJ or AC admitted them.
 The CRA will then mark the exhibits consecutively.

-The CRA will compare the actual exhibit with its description on the exhibit list to ensure that each document has the proper exhibit number and that the exhibit list description shows correct names, dates, and number of pages.
+The CRA will create a separate court transcript index (index) and will not mark or otherwise alter the original exhibit list.
+See HALLEX I-4-2-25 for instructions on preparing the index, and I-4-2-60 for a sample index.
+The index will contain the same exhibits as the original exhibit list.
+The CRA will compare the actual exhibit with its description on the exhibit list to ensure that each document has the proper exhibit number and that the description on the index shows correct names, dates, and number of pages.

-If the ALJ or AC inadvertently gave the same exhibit number to two different exhibits, the CRA will designate the first document as “A” and the second document as “B” on both the exhibit list and the actual exhibit.
-However, if the ALJ or AC decision cites the duplicate exhibit number, the CRA will not alter the exhibits or the list.
-Rather, at the bottom of the exhibit list, the CRA will include the statement, “Note: Exhibit numbers have been inadvertently duplicated.”
+If the ALJ or AC inadvertently gave the same exhibit number to two different exhibits, the CRA will designate the first document as “A” and the second document as “B” on both the index and the actual exhibit.
+However, if the ALJ or AC decision cites the duplicate exhibit number, the CRA will not alter the exhibits or the exhibits' designation on the index.
+Rather, at the bottom of the index, the CRA will include the statement, “Note: Exhibit numbers have been inadvertently duplicated.”

-If the actual exhibit contains more pages (or fewer) than are shown on the exhibit list, the CRA will annotate the exhibit list to show the correct number of pages.
+If the actual exhibit contains more or fewer pages than are shown on the exhibit list, the CRA will annotate the index to show the correct number of pages.

-The CRA will correct any typographical errors in names or dates on the list.
+The CRA will correct any typographical errors in names or dates on the index.

 All exhibits must be legible, clearly marked, and complete.
 If there is an exhibit stamp on a document, the stamp must be left intact, unless the stamp is very small, very light, obscured by print, or on the very edge of a page.
 In these instances, the CRA will re-stamp the exhibit clearly and boldly.
-The CRA will carefully place the marking at least 1 inch from the edge of the page, preferably in the lower right corner.
+The CRA will carefully place the marking at least one inch from the edge of the page, preferably in the lower right corner.
 The CRA will not place the marking over print, unless it is unavoidable.
-Stamp only the first page of an exhibit.
-If the page has a dark background, the CRA places white tape on the document and writes the word “Exhibit” and the number on the tape.
+The CRA will stamp only the first page of an exhibit.
+If the page has a dark background, the CRA will place white tape or, if the document has been scanned, insert a white box on the document, stamp the word “Exhibit” and add the number on the tape or in the white box.
 If the exhibit has a light stamp marking, the CRA will re-stamp it unless the marking is very small.
-When the marking is too small to re-stamp, the CRA simply traces over the writing to darken it.
+If the marking is too small to re-stamp, the CRA will simply trace over the writing to darken it, or if the document has been scanned, insert a white box and stamp the word “Exhibit” and add the number in the white box.

-When an exhibit stamp is so poor that typing or tracing is impractical, the CRA stamps “BEST COPY OBTAINABLE” (BCO).
-The CRA also stamps BCO on an exhibit that is legible but has a dark background.
+When an exhibit stamp is so poor that typing or tracing is impractical, the CRA will stamp “BEST COPY OBTAINABLE” (BCO).
+The CRA will also stamp BCO on an exhibit that is legible but has a dark background.

 B. Translation of Documents